 In November 2017, problems with gadolinium came into the public eye when a lawsuit was filed by Gena Norris, the wife of famous action star Chuck Norris.
 The Norrises' lawsuit claims that gadolinium deposits have caused a host of problems with Gena's health, including muscle weakness and fatigue, with periods of intense pain and a burning sensation.
 While their lawsuit acknowledges that there is no officially recognized link between gadolinium and certain symptoms, the couple claims that urine tests for gadolinium have only been implemented recently, and that conditions like those Gena suffers from are often undiagnosed.

-The Norrises are seeking $10 million in damages from multiple makers and distributors of gadolinium contrast agents, including McKesson Corporation, Acist Medical Systems, and the Italian pharmaceutical company, Bracco S.P.A.
+The Norrises were seeking $10 million in damages from multiple makers and distributors of gadolinium contrast agents, including McKesson Corporation, Acist Medical Systems, and the Italian pharmaceutical company, Bracco S.P.A.
+According to a January 2020 press release, this case has been dropped.

 MDL 2868 - In re: Linear Gadolinium-Based Contrast Agents Products Liability Litigation